-TORONTO, April 16, 2021 /CNW/ - A hearing has been scheduled before a Hearing Panel of the Investment Industry Regulatory Organization of Canada (IIROC) in the matter of Joseph Anthony Thomson and Douglas Gerald McRae, of PACE Securities Corp. ("PSC").
+TORONTO, Nov.
+25, 2021 /CNW/ - An appearance has been scheduled before a Hearing Panel of the Investment Industry Regulatory Organization of Canada (IIROC) for the purpose of setting a date for the disciplinary hearing in the matter of R. J. O'Brien & Associates Canada Inc.

-The hearing is open to the public, unless the Hearing Panel orders otherwise.
-Members of the public who would like to attend the hearing should contact IIROC's National Hearing Coordinator at NHC1@iiroc.ca to obtain the details.
+The set date appearance is open to the public, unless the Hearing Panel orders otherwise.
+Members of the public who would like to attend the hearing may contact IIROC's National Hearing Officer at NHC1@iiroc.ca in advance of the hearing to obtain further details.

 The Notice of Hearing and Statement of Allegations which sets out the allegations is available at: